-Q: What is FARMINGDALE STATE UNIVERSITY'S objective in teaching these courses and how does it differ from other training providers?
+Q: What is FARMINGDALE STATE COLLEGE'S objective in teaching these courses and how does it differ from other training providers?

 Q: What is the first Cisco course I must take?

-A: The first course is our BCS 208 Networking Fundamentals (Cisco CCNA Semester 1) class.
+- The first course is BCS 208 Introduction to Networks (Cisco CCNA Semester 1) class.
 This course will give students the basics of networking.
 Look at the Cisco Academy CCNA Networking Program information or the Networking Track of the BS in Computer Programming and Information Systems.
 The other courses in the CCNA sequence are BCS 209, BCS 320, and BCS 321.

-Q: Are there any prerequisites for BCS 208 Networking Fundamentals?
+Q: Are there any prerequisites for BCS 208 Introduction to Networks?

 NOTE: Students must be very familiar with concepts of computers and computer technology, including having a basic understanding of operating systems.